Is it illegal to sell a house with asbestos in the UK? It’s a good question to ask if you’re considering moving home.

 That’s because right up until as recently as the year 2000, Artex contained asbestos in order to strengthen it.

-Other potential uses of asbestos in the home include in drainpipes, insulation, floor tiles, corrugated roofing, cold water tanks, and more.
+Other potential uses in the home include in drainpipes, insulation, floor tiles, corrugated roofing, cold water tanks, and more.

 In fact, it’s estimated that around 50% of homes in the UK contain some form of asbestos.

-Remember though, providing the asbestos is left undisturbed, it is highly unlikely to cause any ill-health effects.
+Remember though, providing it is left undisturbed, it is highly unlikely to cause any ill-health effects.

 It’s only if you intend on moving, sanding, or drilling it that it becomes a possible health risk.